On the Krein-Rutman theorem and beyond: Existence through a stationary problem approach

-\begin{rem} (1) In practice, we may build $f_0$ or $\phi_0$ through an explicit computation or use a barrier fonction and strong maximum principle techniques.
-We refer to Lemma~\ref{lem:Irred-barrier+W->H2} for a possible general result in that direction.
+\begin{rem} (1) In practice, we may build $f_0$ or $\phi_0$ through an explicit computation or use a barrier function and strong maximum principle techniques.
+We refer to Lemma~\ref{lem:Irred-barrier+W->H2} for a possible general result in that direction. {\Blue More precisely, in all the applications we will use the criteria {\bf (i)} or {\bf (ii)}, except in Section~\ref{ssec:Transport:KR} where the criteria {\bf (iv)} is used.}

 (2) When {\bf (ii)} holds with $f_0 \in X_+ \backslash \{0 \} \cap D(\LL)$ and $\LL$ is the generator of a positive semigroup $S$, then {\bf (iv)} holds for any $T > 0$.
 In that case, we may indeed compute